Greginkansas/-openhab-openhab1wiki/EDS-OWServer-Binding.md

 The `<` in front of `<serverId1>` tells the binding to _read_ the following value.

 The `serverId1` corresponds to the device which is introduced in openhab.cfg.
+This value must match the value in openhab.cfg and must consist only of letters, numbers and periods.

 The `ROMId` corresponds to the ROM-ID of the OneWire-device you want to query.